ChuhanZhu/8-K-filing-extraction/8K_pipeline_README.md

 ### 4.3 Extraction at Debt-Lender Level
 Extract terms for each debt-lender pair via separate API calls to ensure accuracy when a filing contains multiple debts or multiple lenders.

-> **Open question**: How to guarantee that extracted rates/amounts are correctly matched to the right debt-lender pair when multiple are present in a single document?

 ---

 ## Step 5: Clean Up